Gather Materials

 mp3tag

-Install and open it, and go find the folder where your MP3 file is.
+Install and open it, and go to the folder where your MP3 file is.
 Click once on it in the user interface to select it.
 After that, make a right click on the square in the bottom left corner and delete the current album cover if there is already one.
 Right-click again, then select “Add a cover” and pick one on your computer.

 ass ass